allcloud-io/TrustStack/README.md

 - **Pre-Provisioned Incident Response:** Ready-to-use incident response environment with NIST-based frameworks, SIEM integration, and automated playbooks for rapid breach response.

-- **AWS-Native Integration:** Deep collaboration with AWS Identity Services and Landing Zone Accelerator ensures seamless integration and alignment with AWS best practices.
+- **AWS-Native Integration:** Built on AWS Best Practices in collaboration with AWS Identity Services and Landing Zone Accelerator to ensure seamless integration and alignment with AWS best practices.

 ## How TrustStack Works